 Incorporating Nonfiction in your Curriculum

 CLiF Board of Advisors member Mary Ann Cappiello will discuss the role of nonfiction books across the curriculum.
 She will highlight a few different new nonfiction books (over the last year) and some teaching ideas connected to the strengths of those books, and she will model one of those activities in a combination of presentation and active application.
+See the brainstorming document created by attendees and Mary Ann’s slideshow.

 Mary Ann has been teaching children’s literature and literacy at Lesley University’s Graduate School of Education since 2006.
 Prior to that, she spent over a decade teaching language arts and the humanities in public schools in New York and New England.
 Mary Ann is the coauthor of Teaching with Text Sets, Teaching to Complexity: An Evaluation Framework for Literary and Content-Area Texts, and the forthcoming Text Sets in Action: Pathways Through Content Literacy (Stenhouse, April 2021) and writes about using children’s literature in the K-8 classroom at The Classroom Bookshelf, a School Library Journal blog and The Biography Clearinghouse.
 She chaired the National Council of Teachers of English Orbis Pictus Award for Outstanding Nonfiction Committee through 2018.